 Finally, we reach fourth-wave feminism, the latest evolution of the movement.
 In an age of technological power, fourth-wave feminism is ever present with the aid of social media.
 The internet facilitates the challenging of sexism within society and the formation of campaigns such as #ThisGirlCan and #MeToo aids the growth of societies awareness to sexist issues within society.
 The fourth-wave promotes equality in the work place and highlights the need for action against sexual assault.

 Despite being a movement about women’s rights, feminism encourages male participation and understanding.
 Many men identify as feminists and have helped with the progression of the movement.
 Joseph Gordon-Levitt, for example, states ‘I do call myself a feminist […] It’s worth paying attention to the roles that are dictated to us and to realise that we don’t have to fit into these roles.
 We can be anybody we want to be’.
 Feminism is a movement that encourages equal rights for both genders, meaning that, yes, women should be able to rock a cropped hair do and biker boots in the same way that men should be able to rock luscious locks and stilettos.

 For those looking to learn more about feminism I would encourage you to read some of the following texts.
 They are incredibly illuminating and show how sexism remains present in today’s society:

-Barbara Friedan’s Feminine Mystique
+Betty Friedan’s Feminine Mystique

 Rebecca Solnit’s Men Explain Things To me